2026-05-20

 An OpenAI model has disproved a central conjecture in discrete geometry

-OpenAI BlogAn OpenAI model disproved the unit distance problem — an 80-year-old open conjecture in discrete geometry — by producing a counterexample [14], marking what OpenAI describes as a milestone in AI-driven mathematical research and a rare instance of AI disproving rather than merely verifying a major mathematical claim.
+OpenAI BlogAn OpenAI model disproved the unit distance problem — an 80-year-old open conjecture in discrete geometry — by generating a counterexample [11], a result OpenAI characterizes as a milestone in AI-driven mathematics and one of the clearest demonstrations yet that AI can resolve longstanding open problems rather than merely assist with known techniques.

 -